Summer's End 2026: August 29-31, 2026

-Summer's End will meet for the third year at Hulbert Outdoor Center, 2899 Lake Morey Rd, Fairlee, VT.
-Note the Saturday - Monday schedule — August 23-25, 2025
+Summer's End will meet for the fourth year at Hulbert Outdoor Center, 2899 Lake Morey Rd, Fairlee, VT.
+Note the Saturday - Monday schedule — August 29-31, 2026

 The weekend features: